trankerry/HW6/README.md

 ## Results
 Did your results match the output in the “sampleresults.txt” file?
 What are your answers to the following questions:
-The shortest distance and path from FI to GG
+The shortest distance and path from FI to GG - The shortest distance from IRWIN to GRPVE is 24 through the route: IRWIN->PARKER->GRPVE
-The shortest distance and path from PD to PM
+The shortest distance and path from PD to PM - The shortest distance from PARKER to POMONA is 133 through the route: PARKER->BOSSTOWN->TORRANCE->POMONA
-The shortest distance and path from PM to PD
+The shortest distance and path from PM to PD - The shortest distance from POMONA to PARKER is 357 through the route: POMONA->EDWIN->ANAHEIM->VICTORVILLE->CHINO->GRPVE->IRWIN->PARKER
-The Shortest distance and path from SB to PR
+The Shortest distance and path from SB to PR - The shortest distance from BERNADINO to RIVERA is 152 through the route: BERNADINO->ISABELLA->BREA->CHINO->RIVERA

 ## Conclusion
 Did your results match the output of the test program?
 Did you run into problems in your implementation?
 How did you overcome those problems?